 Dr. Sullivan is an Assistant Professor of Mathematics.
 He received his B.S. in Mathematics from Iowa State Univeristy (1998), M.S. in Applied Mathematics from the University of Colorado at Colorado Springs (2007), and his Ph.D. in Applied Mathematics from the University of Colorado Denver (2013).

-Dr. Sullivan's mathematical interests include modeling of fluids in porous media using hybrid mixture theory, continuum mechanics, partial differential equations, and numerical methods for partial differential equations.
+Dr. Sullivan's mathematical interests focus mainly on mathematical modeling with oridinary and partial differential equations.
+His Ph.D. research involved the modeling of fluids in porous media using hybrid mixture theory, continuum mechanics, and numerical methods for nonlinear partial differential equations.
 He is also interested in innovative mathematical pedagogy and practices.
-In his free time, he enjoys hiking, biking, rock and ice climbing, kayaking, fishing, and generally being outdoors.
+In his free time, he enjoys hiking, backpacking, biking, rock and ice climbing, kayaking, fishing, and generally being outdoors.

 email: esullivan (at) carroll (dot) edu

 At Carroll we require each senior math major to complete a project or thesis.
 The following are current and past projects and theses directed by Dr. Sullivan.

 Mathematics belongs to human kind.
 The development of Calculus, in particular, is one of the crowning achievements of science and has been studied since the 1600s.
 Since Calculus is so well studied and is so incredibly fundamental to the mathematical sciences it makes little sense to charge students hundreds of dollars for a textbook.
 In an effort to make Calculus textbooks more accessible to our students we are using a free open source Calculus textbook.
 The text began as an open source project by Professor Matt Boelkins out of Grand Valley State University (here).
 Since fall of 2014, the Carroll math department has began supplementing Dr. Boelkins' text for their purposes.
 The goals of Carroll's Active Calculus text are to